 8. Increase Humidity

-Consider clustering air plants together to achieve a high humidity – watch out for reduced lighting!
+Consider clustering air plants together to achieve high humidity – watch out for reduced lighting!

-Humidifiers – freestanding or built in can help reduce dry indoor air conditions.
-Of course, there is the old plant stand by – setting plants of trays filled with pebbles or gravel and water.
-A device called humidity tray will help flowers last longer and keep your houseplants happier.
+Humidifiers – freestanding or built-in can help reduce dry indoor air conditions.
+Of course, there is the old plant stand-by – setting plants of trays filled with pebbles or gravel and water.
+A humidity tray device will help flowers last longer and keep your houseplants happier.

 9. Stagger Plant Heights

-Line plants at different height to make the eyes move or place smaller plants to the base of taller ones for additional interest.
+Line plants at different heights to make the eyes move or place smaller plants at the base of taller ones for additional interest.

 10. Choose plants and Containers That Complement Your Interior Decor